Important! Click here for latest schedule updates including information on our last day Saturday, March 18th.

-The North Carolina Alliance to Protect Our People And The Places We Live (APPPL) is organizing a Walk along the 205 mile proposed route of the Atlantic Coast Pipeline in NC beginning on Saturday March 4 at the Virginia-North Carolina border in Northhampton County and ending two weeks later in Hamlet.
+The North Carolina Alliance to Protect Our People And The Places We Live (APPPL) has organized a walk along the 205 mile proposed route of the Atlantic Coast Pipeline in NC beginning on Saturday March 4 at the Virginia-North Carolina border in Northhampton County and ending two weeks later in Hamlet.

 Indigenous people in North Carolina call the Atlantic Coast Pipeline the DAPL of the southeast.
 It will, if built, endanger water, homes and families, farms, schools, and churches close to the pipeline route.
 It’s also a cornerstone of Duke Energy’s plan to build 12,000 MW of new gas-fired electrical generation in NC.
 The $5.5 billion, multi-state project will cross rivers, tear up mountains and national forests, go under public water supplies, and harm farmland and wetlands.
 It will bring toxic, dangerous gas from the fracked sacrifice zones of West Virginia into historically African-American and indigenous communities of eastern North Carolina.
 It will exacerbate global warming which just this year contributed to the worst flood in eastern North Carolina history and to drought and wildfires which ravaged the Appalachian Mountains in the west (70,000 acres burned).
 And it will lead to even more Duke Energy control of environmental and energy policy in a state where fossil fuels are promoted and renewables are discouraged.